Need to Know! Characteristics of Successful Teams

 5. New product/service teams: groups of people who come together to design or redesign a product or service.

-To be effective, teams have a number of needs that must be met, including:
+To be effective, teams have several needs that must be met, including:

 • Clearly defined purposes and goals that serve the organization